 The Library's Special Collections are housed in the Old Library and can be consulted in the Rare Books Reading Room.
-For further information on the collections and arrangements for viewing them please contact the Special Collections Librarian, Kathryn McKee on 01223 339393.
+For further information on the collections and arrangements for viewing them please contact the Special Collections Librarian, Kathryn McKee, via email or on 01223 339393.

-Some of the most interesting items and finds in our Special Collections are featured in our Spotlight Blog, which is regularly updated by Library staff.
-You can find a full index of Spotlight entries here.
+Some of the most interesting items and finds in our Special Collections are featured in the Special Collections Spotlight, which is regularly updated by Library staff.

 Provenances and Bindings

 The early printed books and manuscripts held in the Library were often owned by various individuals before they ended up in its collections.
 Sometimes well-known or celebrated individuals left their mark on a volume, whether a signature, motto, bookplate or specially made binding.
 More often they were more obscure, leaving just a name or a doodle.